sureshkumarbehera/EmployeeManagemantSystem/README.md

 --------------------------------------------------------------------------------

 ### Introduction
-This repo contains the codebase of the project done during the Deloitte Launchpad 2019 Program.
+This repo contains the codebase of the project done during tringing on SakhaTech.

 --------------------------------------------------------------------------------

 ### Pre-requisites to run demo

-- Spring Tool Suite 4
+- Java
-- Spring Boot
+- Eclipse WorkSpace
-- OJDBC Driver
+- MySql
-- Tomcat Jasper
+- Jsp,Html
-- Oracle Developer 10g
+- Tomcat Server
 --------------------------------------------------------------------------------

 ### Steps to run:

    - Clone this repository
    - Extract the given files.
 (This is not needed if the respository is cloned using the CLI)
-   - Import this Project into the Spring Tool Suite 4.
+   - Import this Project into the Eclipse .
 This may take some time as the IDE has to download the required   libraries.
-   - For the first run, change <i>update</i> to <i>create</i>.
-This is to ensure the database is created.
+   - For  first time run this project to ensure that database is created as well as change the Username  and Password .
    - Once the workspace is built, run the application.
    - Navigate to http://localhost:8080/views/index.jsp